 Often men only, the best place in Osaka is the Asahi-Plaza Capsule Hotel which is mixed with a whole separate floor for women as well as onsen, laundry facilities and is located minutes from Dotonbori.
 Although bookable on regular sites, the hotel’s own site allows you to select if you would like a TV and/or socket (or neither) at different prices, and sometimes has rooms available when third-party sites are booked up (other sites also randomly allocate capsules so you could end up with charging facilities).

 It does require some basic Japanese, but nothing too difficult.
 At ¥2,800–¥3,200 it is affordable and a great taste of a uniquely Japanese concept.

 Our full-sized article is here.

 Osaka is easily accessible, either from its two airports, or by bullet train or night bus from Tokyo.
 We have a breakdown here to help you figure it out!
-Otherwise you can use our bullet train fare calculator for more details on those prices, whilst the night bus prices start at 3,520 yen from Tokyo.
+Otherwise you can use our Bullet train fare calculator for more details on those prices, while the night bus prices start at ¥3,520 from Tokyo.